pentaho/pentaho-jenkins-shared-library/docs/config/buildfile.md

 This property defines the path to a folder in the workspace where the build files can be found.

 ## BUILD_DATA_FILE
-The file name for the build file that will be looked for inside the build data folder.
+The property that will specify which yaml structure will be used to drive the build.
+If a filename alone, then the build file that will be looked for inside the build data folder.
+If an URL with a remote file location, then this yaml structure will be downloaded and used locally.

 # Structure
 The build file has 3 major components.